Varsha-GH18/Autonomous-Insurance-claims-Agent/README.md

 python agent.py
 ```

-**Step 8 — Watch the console output**
+**Step 8 — Watch the live console output**

-You will see live progress for each file:
+The agent processes each file and prints progress:
 ```
 =======================================================
   Processing: fnol_001.txt